aws-samples/serverless-patterns/route53-alb-fargate-cdk-dotnet/README.md

 cdk destroy
 ```

-⚠️ **IMPORTANT** - The above command `cdk destory` does not delete the **Route53 Hosted Zone** because it contains new records created during the Certificate Validation process, so deleting it with `cdk destroy` resulted in an error.
+⚠️ **IMPORTANT** - The above command `cdk destory` does not delete the **Route53 Hosted Zone** because it contains new records created during the Certificate validation process, because, deleting it with `cdk destroy` results in error.
 As a result, the record's removal policy has been set to **RETAIN**.
 You must manually delete this hosted zone by accessing the Route53 console.

 ----
 Copyright 2023 Amazon.com, Inc. or its affiliates.
 All Rights Reserved.